csorianot/godmc_wiki/Process-methylation-data.md

 This step took 15 minutes with a sample of 100 individuals and 15 minutes with a sample of ~1800 individuals.
 Again, it parallelises across `$nthreads` (for the GWAS stage).

-In order to run step 6, run the following:
+In order to run step 6 and 7, run the following:

     ./04d-methylation_adjustment2.sh

 This should take roughly the same amount of time as the `04b-methylation_adjustment1.sh` script.
 Again, it can be split across multiple nodes on a cluster, see [here](https://github.com/MRCIEU/godmc/wiki/Running-script-4b-and-4d-on-a-cluster) for instructions.

-We need to turn the methylation data into the correct format for MatrixeQTL analysis, to do this:
+We need to turn the methylation data into the correct format for MatrixeQTL analysis (step 8), to do this:

     ./04e-convert_methylation_format.sh

 This also produces data of the squared residuals for use in variance meQTL analysis.
 This script took a few minutes for a sample size of 100.

-Finally we run one CpG GWA as a positive control as a final check.
+Finally we run one CpG GWA as a positive control as a final check (step 9).

     ./04f-perform_positive_control.sh